crtx-sg/docsmate/README.md

-# Docsmate - Document Lifecycle Management System
+# Docsmate

-## Overview

-Docsmate is a comprehensive, AI-enhanced platform for managing the entire lifecycle of documents in regulated engineering industries such as medical, automotive, and industrial.
-It provides a suite of tools for project management, document creation and collaboration, risk management, and traceability, all within a secure, user-friendly environment.
+Docsmate is an all-in-one solution for document lifecycle management in regulated engineering industries.
+It provides a collaborative platform for teams to manage their project documentation, ensuring compliance and traceability throughout the development process.

-## Key Features
+## Features

-- **Project Management**: Create and manage projects, each with its own set of documents, team members, and risk assessments.
+*   **Project Management**: Create and manage projects, assign team members, and track project progress.
-- **AI-Powered Document Creation**: Leverage the power of AI to generate documents from scratch, create templates, and assist with content creation.
-- **Rich-Text Editor**: A full-featured Quill-based editor for creating and formatting documents with ease.
+*   **Document Control**: A powerful rich-text editor for creating and managing documents, with support for templates and versioning.
-- **Template Management**: Create and reuse document templates to standardize your documentation process.
+*   **Code Review**: A dedicated module for conducting code reviews with a diff viewer.
-- **Review and Approval Workflow**: A built-in review system with commenting and status tracking to ensure document quality and compliance.
+*   **Workflow Management**: A flexible review and approval workflow to ensure document quality and compliance.
-- **Risk Management**: Identify, assess, and mitigate project risks with an integrated risk management module.
-- **Traceability Matrix**: Track the relationships between requirements, design specifications, and test cases.
-- **PDF Export**: Export your documents to PDF for easy sharing and archiving.
-- **Application Logging**: An optional logging feature to track AI interactions and other important events.

-## Tech Stack

-- **Frontend**: Streamlit
-- **Backend**: FastAPI
-- **Database**: SQLite
-- **AI Integration**: Ollama / Hugging Face (configurable)
-- **Containerization**: Docker
+*   **Hazard Analysis**: A built-in tool for conducting hazard analysis according to industry standards such as IEC 62304, ISO 26262, and IEC 61508.
+*   **Traceability Matrix**: Easily create and manage traceability matrices to link requirements, design, and testing artifacts.
+*   **AI-Powered Assistance**: Leverage the power of AI to assist with document creation, review, and audit.
+*   **Knowledge Base**: Build a project-specific knowledge base by uploading documents or scraping websites, and then chat with it to get answers to your questions.
+*   **Training**: Generate training questions from your knowledge base to test your team's understanding of project documentation and SOPs.
+*   **Admin Dashboard**: A simple interface for managing users and system settings.

-## Installation and Setup
+## Installation

+Docsmate is designed to be run with Docker and Docker Compose.

 ### Prerequisites

-- Docker
+*   Docker
-- Docker Compose
+*   Docker Compose

 ### Running the Application

-1.  **Clone the repository**:
+1.  **Clone the repository:**
     ```bash
     git clone <repository_url>
     cd docsmate
     ```

-2.  **Build and run the containers**:
+2.  **Build and start the containers:**
     ```bash
-    docker-compose up --build
+    docker compose build
+    docker compose up -d
     ```

-3.  **Access the application**:
+3.  **Access the application:**
-    - The Streamlit frontend will be available at `http://localhost:8501`.
+    *   The frontend is available at `http://localhost:8501`.
-    - The FastAPI backend will be available at `http://localhost:8000`.
+    *   The backend API is available at `http://localhost:8000`.

+### Resetting Application Data

+To reset all application data (including user accounts, projects, documents, and knowledge base), you need to remove the Docker volumes associated with the application.

+1.  **Stop the application:**
+    ```bash
+    docker compose down
+    ```

+2.  **Remove the volumes:**
+    ```bash
+    docker volume rm docsmate_db_data docsmate_faiss_data
+    ```

+3.  **Start the application again:**
+    ```bash
+    docker compose up -d
+    ```

-## Project Structure
+## Usage

-- `app.py`: The main Streamlit application file.
-- `backend.py`: The FastAPI backend application.
-- `docsmate.py`: The standalone monolithic application.
-- `config.py`: Configuration file for AI models, prompts, and other settings.
-- `ai_integration.py`: Module for handling interactions with AI models.
-- `requirements.txt`: Python dependencies for the project.
-- `Dockerfile`: Defines the Docker image for the application.
-- `docker-compose.yml`: Defines the services for the frontend and backend.
+1.  **Sign up and log in:** Create a new user account and log in to the application.
+2.  **Create a project:** Go to the "Projects" page and create a new project.
+3.  **Add team members:** Go to the "Team" tab within your project to add team members.
+4.  **Start creating documents:** Use the "Documents" tab to create, edit, and manage your project documentation.
+5.  **Explore other features:** Explore the other features of the application, such as the Hazard Analysis, Traceability Matrix, and Knowledge Base.